 We recommend paying creditors directly rather than paying debt collectors on the doorstep.
 If you do pay the debt collector, make sure you get a receipt.
 You may find if you pay them once they're likely to come back for further payments.

-Many creditors will agree to temporary payment arrangements, based on what you can afford, rather than demanding the full amount from you.
+Many creditors agree to temporary payment arrangements, which help you pay what you can afford instead of the whole amount.

 Worried about dealing with debt collectors?